 Every Star Is Different offers a great range of incredible resources to fit the individual needs of your children and students.

-Tables and chairs – It is essential to get good quality, reliable furniture that will last a while.
-We use table and chair similar to this in our classroom for 3-6 yo.
+Tables and chairs – It is essential to get good quality, reliable furniture that will last.
+We use table and chairs similar to this in our classroom for 3-6 yo.

-Work Shelf – Low shelving is perfect for kids.
+Work Shelf – Low shelving perfectly fits kids’ needs.
 I recommend these shelves.
-They seem to have excellent neutral colour and look very functional.
-Here is the ideal set for the Montessori classroom: low shelves, corner shelves, book display and dress-up unit.
+They seem to have excellent neutral color and look very functional.
+Here is the ideal setting for the Montessori classroom: low shelves, corner shelves, book display, and dress-up unit.

-In the kitchen – Montessori homes and classrooms use a particular set of tools which was tested and tried by many.
-Tools that we used in our classroom can be found here.
+In the kitchen – Montessori homes and classrooms use a particular set of tools.
+The tools that we used in our class can be found here.
 It is easy to find everything you need at a local discount store or use these food preparation sets.

 Materials and activities always look more attractive and aesthetic in baskets and on trays.
-Here you can find gorgeous handmade trays and baskets that would suit perfectly in Montessori home and classroom.
+Here you can find gorgeous handmade trays and baskets that would suit perfectly in Montessori homes and classrooms.

 Handmade Montessori and Montessori Inspired Toys – Children need to learn to take care of their environment along with materials found in it.
 The best way to encourage children to take care of their toys and materials is to buy high-quality toys that are made from natural materials.
 I found a beautiful selection of handmade educational materials.
-Handmade Montessori Inspired toys and learning materials are always welcomed in Montessori classrooms and are unique.
+Handmade Montessori Inspired toys and learning materials are always welcomed in Montessori classrooms.

 Open-ended play – Many of these educational toys have been included in this list because they facilitate independent open-ended play.
 Flockmen – natural, engaging toys for stacking and free play are ideal for Montessori classrooms.